 Seborrheic dermatitis is a frustrating, confusing and at times embarrassing rash that’s really common.
 Most people don’t know they have it until they see a doctor.
 Patients commonly misinterpreted the redness and scale of seborrhea as dry skin.
 They layer on the moisturizers, which of course don’t fix the problem because seborrhea is a rash, not dry skin.

-• Cradle cap in babies
+- Cradle cap in babies

-• Red, greasy, scaly skin in the nose cease or between the eyebrows in teens
+- Red, greasy, scaly skin in the nose cease or between the eyebrows in teens

-• ‘Dry’ and itchy scalp starting in the teen years and going on throughout life
+- ‘Dry’ and itchy scalp starting in the teen years and going on throughout life

-• ‘Dry’, red, scaly skin in the T-zone of the face at any time in life
+- ‘Dry’, red, scaly skin in the T-zone of the face at any time in life

-• Red, crusty skin on and behind the ears
+- Red, crusty skin on and behind the ears

-• Flaking of the eyebrows
+- Flaking of the eyebrows

-• Crusty scale and itching of the eyelashes (blepharitis), especially in the morning when you wake from sleep
+- Crusty scale and itching of the eyelashes (blepharitis), especially in the morning when you wake from sleep

-• Greasy, red scaly skin on the chest and upper back
+- Greasy, red scaly skin on the chest and upper back

 If you are prone to seborrheic dermatitis then you’ll always have a tendency for this annoying rash.
 We don’t know what causes seborrheic dermatitis and we don’t know how to cure it.
 Treatment is aimed at controlling the problem, and extending the time between flair ups.
 The good news is that with medicated products, and good skin and scalp care, you can have clear, healthy skin by controlling your seborrhea.

 Product Tips for Seborrheic Dermatitis

-The amount of green tea antioxidants is so concentrated (the equivalent of 500 cups of brewed tea’s antioxidant polyphenols per ounce of cream) that you just can’t compare Replenix to any other green tea containing product with a “fairy dusting” of green tea ingredients.
+The amount of green tea antioxidants is this cream are so concentrated (the equivalent of 500 cups of brewed tea’s antioxidant polyphenols per ounce of cream) that you just can’t compare the Antioxidant Skin Therapy to any other green tea containing product; in comparison, they contain just a “fairy dusting” of potentially less pure or less stable green tea ingredients.

-“Love a lot of the advice on this website but I especially love the Replenix Cream.
+“Love a lot of the advice on this website but I especially love the Green Tea Cream.
 I have rosacea and seb derm and this magical cream is literally the only thing that my face can tolerate.
-I am so happy I found it!"
-Travis 7/10/14
+I am so happy I found it!” ~ Travis 7/10/14

 Seborrheic dermatitis is one of the most common skin problems I find during a skin exam.
-I’ve found many great treatments for seborrheic dermatitis using over the counter products.
+I’ve found and created many great additional treatments for seborrheic dermatitis using over the counter products.
 In my next series of blog posts, I’m going to outline my favorite remedies and tips for seborrheic dermatitis and recommend products.
 This is the information I give my patients in the office.